Finch West station: History

 In March 2006, The Globe and Mail reported that real estate development companies belonging to the family of Ontario Finance Minister Greg Sorbara owned the properties just south of the intersection of Finch Avenue West and Keele Street, according to land registry documents and corporate records.
 The article said that these companies would benefit from higher real estate values due to the subway extension.
-Sorbara was the Liberal Member of Provincial Parliament for Vaughan, and was a major advocate for the Toronto–York Spadina Subway Extension, which includes Finch West station.
+Sorbara was the Liberal Member of Provincial Parliament for Vaughan, and was a major advocate for the Toronto–York Spadina subway extension (TYSSE), which includes Finch West station.

-On November 27, 2009, the official groundbreaking ceremony was held for the Toronto–York Spadina Subway Extension (TYSSE), and major tunnelling operations started in June 2011.
+On November 27, 2009, the official groundbreaking ceremony was held for the TYSSE, and major tunnelling operations started in June 2011.
 The project, including Finch West station, was initially expected to be completed by the second quarter of 2015 but was delayed to the fourth quarter of 2016; ultimately, the station opened on December 17, 2017.

 In mid-2015, the former Toronto Fire Station 141 on the east side of Keele and south side of the hydro corridor was demolished to make way for the bus platform area.
 A new fire station replaced this building on the opposite side of Keele Street.

 This station, along with the five other TYSSE stations, were the first to be opened without fare collectors, although collector booths were installed as per original station plans.
 It was also among the first eight stations to discontinue sales of legacy TTC fare media (tokens and tickets).
 Presto vending machines were available at its opening to sell Presto cards and to load funds or monthly passes onto them.
 On May 3, 2019, this station became one of the first ten stations to sell Presto tickets via Presto vending machines.